TaiDOmi/TTB-course/h5 HelSec.md

 Security Levels
 1. Accidental tourist (accidentally finds something from internet eg)
-2. Normal users ()
+2. Normal users
 3. Hackers
 4. Nation state (against hostile nations, terrorists etc.)

 EU legislations for AI - New Legislative Network
-- Product saety requirements
+- Product safety requirements
 - Data requirements - GDPR
 - Cyber Resilience Act
 High risk for fundamental freedom
-- Unacceptable risk
+- Unacceptable risk (some exceptions can be made E.g. law enforcement use)
+  - a threat to people (manipulous activity, eg. racism, dangerous behaviour to kids)
+  - Social scoring
+  - Biometrical identification and categorization of people
+  - Biometric identification systems (E.g. facial recognition)
-- High risk - your privacy
+- High risk - your privacy (Systems need to be assessed throughout their life-cycle)
+  - AI systems that do not fill EU's product safety legislation
+  - AI systems that need to be registered in an EU database
-- AI with specific transparency obligations
+- AI with specific transparency obligations (E.g. Chat GPT)
+  - Non high-risk systems
+  - People must be aware which is AI generated (clear label needed)
+  - Building the system to prevent from illegal content

 Standards
 - ISO/IEC 42001:2023
 - ENISA - Multilayer network for good cs practices for AI
 - ETSI - Secure Artificial Intelligence Technical committee
-- NIST -
+- NIST - NAtional Institute of Standards and Technology

-I think there protect companies from legal consequences
+- Standards protect companies from legal consequences

-- Incidents in NIS-2 need to be reported to national authorities
-- Notifcations go to ENISA
--

 ## 19:20 - Heikki ”zokol” Juva - State of Union
 Bought 10.000 worth of electronic consumer things and measured how they apply the regulations